 Theoretical foundations such as sales concepts, company-specific processes, and guidelines

-Practical application of sales concepts using real examples
+Practical application of sales concepts with real examples

 Exercises with a coach directly on the sales floor (especially in retail)

-Sales as Blended Learning: Sales and consulting are increasingly being digitized today – for customers and employees alike.
+Sales as Blended Learning: Sales and consulting are becoming increasingly digitalized today – for the customers and for the employees.

 By observing role plays or real sales and consulting conversations, trainers or supervisors can provide targeted feedback.
-This helps create a unified mindset – and additionally trains the employee individually.
+This helps to build a unified mindset – and additionally trains the employee individually.
 That is why many companies choose these topics for Blended Learning.

 3. Why Soft Skill Training as Blended Learning?

-The Northeast German Sparkassen Academy NOSA has long been using Blended Learning specifically for soft skill training.
+The Northeast German Savings Bank Academy NOSA has long been using Blended Learning specifically for soft skill training.

-Soft skills are important not only for executives and management: Personal skills such as teamwork and time management support your company at all levels.
-Moreover, the fundamental changes in behavior need to be practically consolidated.
+Soft skills are important not only for executives and the management level: Personal skills such as teamwork and time management support your company at all levels.
+It is also necessary to practically solidify the fundamental behavioral changes.

 Soft Skills: Content for the Online Course